Fiat 500X review - Reliability and safety

 Fiat’s reputation for reliability is not the greatest, and crash test results have disappointed too

-Reliability and build quality have traditionally been a sticking point for Italian cars.
-Fiat still has a way to go when it comes to quality and customer service – but a 15th place finish in our 2019 Driver Power customer satisfaction survey is much better than the 24th place it managed back in 2015.
+Reliability and build quality have traditionally been a sticking point for Italian cars, and customer feedback suggests Fiat still has a way to go when it comes to quality and service.
+The manufacturer finished in 23rd place out of 30 manufacturers in our latest Driver Power customer satisfaction survey.

 In terms of cutting-edge safety equipment, the 500X breaks new ground for Fiat.
-Buyers can choose from different option packs (which save them up to 30 per cent compared to buying the options separately), one of which, called ‘Active Protection’, includes high-end tech including adaptive cruise control, auto braking (between 4mph and 120mph), blind spot assist, lane assist and a rear parking camera for squeezing into and out of tight spots.
+Buyers can choose from different option packs (which save them up to 30% compared to buying the options separately), one of which, called the City & Safety Plus Pack, includes high-end tech including adaptive cruise control, city brake control, blind spot assist and a rear parking camera for squeezing into and out of tight spots.

-Sadly, that wasn’t enough to convince the Euro NCAP crash testers, who only awarded the 500X four out of five stars in 2014.
-Adult occupant protection was rated at 86 per cent and child protection at 85 per cent.
+Sadly, that wasn’t enough to convince the Euro NCAP crash testers, who only awarded the 500X four out of five stars in 2015.
+Adult occupant protection was rated at 86% and child protection at 85%.

 It has a three-year warranty, but the 500X does get the benefit of unlimited mileage.
 Many three-year packages from other manufacturers include a 60,000 mile limit – although you can’t ignore the fact that Hyundai and Kia offer five- and seven-year deals.
 The Jeep Renegade, which shares many parts with the 500X, gets a five-year warranty.